r-pufky/docs/source/operating-systems/ubuntu/preseed/create-preseed-file.rst

   The password used should be an **installation password** and not a real one.

 .. literalinclude:: ../source/ubuntu-template.seed
-  :caption: Clock & Time Section
+  :caption: Clock & Time Section.
   :lineno-start: 44
   :lines: 44-47